Wisconsin's 18th Senate district

-The 18th Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in east-central Wisconsin, the district comprises most of Fond du Lac County and the southern half of Winnebago County, as well as the city of Waupun, which crosses into northern Dodge County.
-The district also includes the cities of Fond du Lac and Oshkosh, and covers the south and west shores of Lake Winnebago.
+The 18th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in the heart of the Fox Cities in east-central Wisconsin, the district comprises parts of northeast Winnebago County and southern Outagamie County.
+It includes the cities of Menasha and Neenah, most of the city of Appleton, and the northern half of the city of Oshkosh.
+It contains landmarks such as College Avenue Historic District, Lawrence University, and the University of Wisconsin–Oshkosh campus.

 Current elected officials

-Dan Feyen is the senator representing the 18th district.
-He was first elected to the Senate in the 2016 general election and is now in his second four-year term.
+Kristin Dassler-Alfheim is the senator representing the 18th district.
+She was first elected to the Senate in the 2024 general election.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 18th Senate district comprises the 52nd, 53rd, and 54th Assembly districts.
 The current representatives of those districts are: